chrisreuter/git-what-for/README.md

 # README.MD

+EN:

+What is git or github for

-EN: This is the readme file in Markdown format (http://daringfireball.net/projects/markdown/basics)
+This is the readme file in Markdown format (http://daringfireball.net/projects/markdown/basics)